MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ## <a name="setmobilefinalurl-string-finalurl-"></a>setMobileFinalUrl(String finalUrl)
 Sets the keyword's final URL for mobile devices.

-The final URL must be the URL of the page that the user ends up on after clicking your ad (and after all redirects have taken place).
+The final URL identifies the webpage that the user is taken to when they click your ad.
+If not specified, the entity inherits the final URL from its parent entity.
+For example, the keyword entity inherits the ad's final URL.
+Specify the keyword's final URL if you want to override the ad's final URL.

-If not specified, the entity inherits the mobile final URL from its parent entity.
-For example, the keyword entity inherits the ad's mobile final URL.
-You specify the keyword's mobile final URL if you want to override the ad's mobile final URL.
+For more information, see [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2)

 To specify a final URL for mobil devices, you must first specify a final URL for non-mobile devices (see `setFinalUrl()`).